WHAT IS PURPOSE?

 “Our purpose is the essence of who we are and what makes us unique, why we’re here.
 It’s a source of direction and energy.
 It’s what gives our lives meaning.”

 In short, it’s your why, your reason for being.

-- It evolves.
+- Purpose evolves.
 It changes over time, just as we do.
 Many of us will have different purposes for different phases of our lives, as our roles change.

-- It’s aspirational.
+- Purpose is aspirational.
 It’s something to strive for and not meant to be easily attainable.
 It’s all about the journey.

 CAN I HAVE MORE THAN 1 PURPOSE?